Mexico City metro overpass collapses onto road; 23 dead - WTMJ

 He said that his sister-in-law was sent to a hospital, but that his half-brother José Juan Galindo was crushed and he feared he was dead.
 “He is down there now,” he told journalists pointing toward the site.

 Gisela Rioja Castro, 43, was looking for her husband, 42-year-old Miguel Ángel Espinoza.
-She said that her husband always takes that train after finishing work at a store, but he never arrived home and had stopped answering his phone.
-When she heard what happened, she immediately feared the worst but has received no information from the authorities.
+She said that her husband always takes that train after finishing work at a store, but he never got home and had stopped answering his phone.
+When she heard what happened, she immediately feared the worst but has gotten no information from the authorities.

 “Nobody knows anything,” she said.